Labs64/PluginPass/README.txt

 }
 `

-Detailed integration instructions, NetLicensing product configuration tips and troubleshooting can be found on plugin's [Wiki page](https://github.com/Labs64/PluginPass/wiki).
+Detailed integration instructions, NetLicensing products configuration tips and troubleshooting can be found on plugin's [Wiki page](https://github.com/Labs64/PluginPass/wiki).

 == Installation ==

-This section describes how to install the plugin and get it working.
+This plugin provides an interface to the Labs64 NetLicensing license management services and needs to be installed as a dependency to the plugins & themes.

+Please refer PluginPass [Wiki page](https://github.com/Labs64/PluginPass/wiki) for the configuration details.

 = Minimum Requirements =

 * WordPress 4.9.7 or greater
 * PHP version 5.6 or greater

-= via Upload (FTP, SCP etc.) =

-1. Upload the extracted archive folder 'pluginpass' to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. *(optional)* Go to "Settings > PluginPass" to adjust settings

-= via WordPress Admin =

-1. Go to "Plugins > Add New"
-2. Search for `PluginPass`
-3. Install the plugin called `PluginPass` and activate it
-4. *(optional)* Go to "Settings > PluginPass" to adjust settings

 == Upgrade Notice ==